Branches of Science and Scientific Knowledge

 Basic Sciences

-Basic sciences, also known as pure science, focus on understanding the fundamental objects, forces, and laws that govern them.
-Some examples are physics, mathematics, and biology.
+Basic sciences, or pure science, concentrate on understanding the underlying entities, forces, and governing rules.
+Examples include physics, mathematics, and biology.

 Applied Sciences

-Applied sciences also known as practical sciences, involve the application of scientific knowledge in real-world settings.
-Some examples are applied physics, applied sociology, or applied psychology.
+Applied sciences, or practical sciences, include the use of scientific knowledge in real-world contexts.
+Examples include applied physics, applied sociology, and applied psychology.

 Scientific Knowledge

-The aim of scientific research is to uncover laws and formulate theories that can explain natural or social phenomena, essentially constructing scientific knowledge.
-It is crucial to recognize that this understanding may be incorrect or significantly distant from reality.
-At times, there might not be a single universal truth, but rather a balance of “multiple truths”.
+The objective of scientific study is to discover laws and develop hypotheses that interpret natural or social phenomena, so establishing scientific knowledge.
+It is essential to acknowledge that this understanding may be inaccurate or significantly different from reality.
+Occasionally, there may not exist a one universal truth, but rather an equilibrium of “multiple truths”.
+It is important for us to understand that scientific theories are only interpretations put forward by scientists for certain facts.

-The advancement of science is characterized by the continuous improvement of theories over time.
-This progress is achieved through the use of more precise instruments, enhanced observations, and more informed logical reasoning (Anol Bhattacherjee, 2012).
+Consequently, there may be several interpretations, contingent upon their alignment with reality, resulting in either strong or weak ideas.
+The progression of science is marked by the ongoing refinement of hypotheses over time.
+This advancement is attained by the use of more accurate instruments, improved observations, and more informed logical thinking (Anol Bhattacherjee, 2012).

 Five Sources of Knowledge